ericniebler/stl2/ext/proxy/Dxxxx.md

 Since `*j` returns an rvalue `pair`, the `move` has no effect.
 The assignment then copies elements instead of moving them.
 Had one of the underlying sequences been of a move-only type like `unique_ptr`, the code would fail to compile.

 The fundamental problem is that with proxies, the expression `move(*j)` is moving the *proxy*, not the element being proxied.
 Patching this up in the current system would involve returning some special pair-like type from `*j` and overloading `move` for it such that it returns a different pair-like type that stores rvalue references.
-However, `move` is not a customization point so the algorithms will not use it.
+However, `move` is not a customization point, so the algorithms will not use it.
 Making `move` a customization point is one possible fix, but the effects on user code of breaking the assumption that `move(t)` returns a `T&&` are unknown and unknowable.

 ### Iterator associated types